-The Queensland Supreme Court is governed by the Supreme Court Act 1991 (Qld)
+The Queensland Supreme Court is governed by the Supreme Court Act 1991.

-The Trial Division of the Queensland Supreme Court hears serious criminal matters like murder, manslaughter and serious drug offences.
-It also deals with civil matters where the amount in dispute is more than $750,000, wills and probate matters and matters arising from the Corporations Act.
+The Trial Division of the Queensland Supreme Court hears serious criminal matters such as murder, manslaughter and serious drug offences.
+It also deals with civil matters where the amount in dispute is more than $750,000, wills and probate matters and matters arising from the Corporations Act 2001 (Cth).